 I was openly verbally threatened with great physical harm by an employee while in the presence of management (who witnessed the threat spoken), who then claimed they were unable to take action due to the absence of physical contact....is this true? is it legally feasible to sue my employer?
 I...
 Read more »

 They can take action.
 They can investigate, suspend, fire that person and/or make sure you aren't working together.
 You may be able to take action against the employer for several causes, such as negligent hire/retention of that employee.
-You may need to file with an administrative agency if the...Read more »
+You may need to file with an administrative agency...Read more »

 My general manager stated today that ever since I stated I was pregnant I am currently 4 months that I've become dumber and everyone there notices it too.
 And she constantly talks to my co-workers about me making jokes.
-Its to the point where I don't even feel like coming in because of the fact...
+Its to the point where I don't even feel like coming in because of...
 Read more »

 Unfortunately, there really is not a suit for emotional abuse.
 There is for pregnancy discrimination.
 Pregnancy discrimination in the workplace is shockingly common.
 I recommend contacting an attorney immediately.